heistp/irtt/README.md

   - Specify close timeout as param from client, which may be restricted
   - Make connref mechanism robust to listener failure
 	- Add per-IP limiting
+  - Add a more secure way than cmdline flag to specify --hmac
 - Improve measurements on systems with inconsistent clock resolution (Windows)
   - Try to fix 0 round-trip times
   - Flag server processing times greater than RTT as timer inconsistensies
+- Stabilize API:
+  - Always return instance of irtt.Error?
+If so, look at exitOnError.
+  - Use error code (if available) as exit code
-- Show actual size of header in text and json
+- Show actual size of header in text and json, and add calculation to doc
 - Measure and document local differences between ping and irtt response times
 - Create a backports version for Debian stable